mcci-catena/arduino-lorawan/README.md

 ## Release History

 - HEAD has the following changes
-  - [#100](https://github.com/mcci-catena/arduino-lorawan/issues/100), [#121](https://github.com/mcci-catena/arduino-lorawan/issues/121) introduce `Arduino_LoRaWAN_machine`, a type that maps onto the selected target network and region.
+  - [#100](https://github.com/mcci-catena/arduino-lorawan/issues/100), [#121](https://github.com/mcci-catena/arduino-lorawan/issues/121) introduce `Arduino_LoRaWAN_machineQ`, a type that maps onto the selected target network and region.
 Version is 0.6.0.20.
   - [#120](https://github.com/mcci-catena/arduino-lorawan/issues/120) fixes the setting of RX2 DR9 in EU868 for TTN -- was incorrectly put in US when refactoring.
   - [#116](https://github.com/mcci-catena/arduino-lorawan/issues/110) adds KR920 support.
 Vestigial / unused uses of `KR921` were changed to match the official `KR920` name.
 Cleanup typos in this file.
 Version is 0.6.0.10, and this requires `arduino-lmic` library version 2.3.2.60 or greater.